RemySzpuuk/Bubblegumm/README.md

 <br>

-# Bubblegum
+# Bubblegumm
-Bubblegum is a python library used to generate sitemap, reference pages, and page databases.
+Bubblegumm is a python library used to generate sitemap, reference pages, and page databases.

 <br>